fauxtix/MauiRecipesApp/README.md

 - Implement functionality to sort recipes by different criteria such as preparation time, popularity, etc.
 - UI improvements, including additional search filters.

-# Playing with .Net MAUI by using the Spoonacular Api

-## Functionalities

-- Search recipes by Region
-- Search for an ingredient (within Region, or not)

-  You may select 10, 20 or 30 recipes from the Api

 ## Educational Purpose